An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?": Scaffoldings for Intuitive Explanation

+Let us see why Proposition-1 holds.
+Let us assume in Fig.1 that the gravity is removed while the motion of object is maintained somehow.
+Force that should be given on the point-mass to maintain the constant rotation is $\vec{f}$ and the only thing that can exert force on the point-mass is the rod.
+Thus it should be that the rod is giving a force $\vec{f}$ to the point-mass.
+By the third law of Newton, the force on the rod by the point-mass is $-\vec{f}$.
+Intuitive interpretation of the force $-\vec{f}$ will be given later.
 Now let us assume that the gravity is restored.
 There can be no change in the force on the point-mass since the motion of point-mass is the same.
 However, the force is differently composed.
 In case of zero gravity, the force on the point-mass is solely provided by the that of the rod.
 In case of non-zero gravity, the force on the point-mass is sum of that by the rod and gravity on the point-mass, $m\vec{g}$.
-Therefore, the force by the rod must be $-\vec{f} -m\vec{g}$.
+Therefore, the force by the rod must be $\vec{f} -m\vec{g}$.
 However, due to the third law of Newton, the force by the point-mass on the rod is an opposite of the force.
-That is, force on the rod by the point-mass is $\vec{f}+m\vec{g}$. $ \diamondsuit$
+That is, force $\vec{U}$ on the rod by the point-mass is $-\vec{f}+m\vec{g}$. $\Box$

 It is notable that the Proposition-1 applies to not only the motion in Fig. 1 but to motion of spinning top in Fig. 2.

 Using Proposition-1, we get,